The Physics-Informed Neural Network Gravity Model: Generation III: Comparative Study

 \section{Comparative Study}

-In this section, a comparative study is performed to evaluate the accuracy of the PINN-GM-III against other popular gravity models.
-Explicitly, a point mass (PM), spherical harmonic (SH), mascon, polyhedral, extreme learning machine (ELM), traditional neural network (TNN), PINN-GM-I, and PINN-GM-II model are each fit on various data conditions and then evaluated using the aforementioned metrics.
+A comparative study is performed to evaluate the PINN-GM-III against other popular gravity models.
+Explicitly, a point mass (PM), spherical harmonic (SH), mascon, polyhedral, extreme learning machine (ELM), traditional neural network (TNN), PINN-GM-I, PINN-GM-II, and geodesyNet model are each regressed and then evaluated using the aforementioned metrics.
+Each model is fit eight times, permuting the data quantity, data uncertainty, and the size of each model.\footnote{Note: The point mass model only has four permutations, as it does not have a ``large'' option and the polyhedral model only has two permutations, large and small.
+This is because polyhedral models are regressed in an entirely unrelated fashion to the other models --- relying primarily on image data --- and their sensitivity to data quantity and quality can not be adequately compared through this proposed experiment.
+Therefore, only the effect of model size is considered, and the performance can be considered an upper-bound.} These conditions purposefully test model robustness under more stressful data conditions and different model sizes.

+The dataset used for the comparison is generated by sampling position and acceleration data between 0-10R about the heterogeneous density asteroid discussed in Section~\ref{sec:case_study}.
+For the data sparse case, $N=500$ pairs are sampled.
+For the data rich case, $N=50,000$ pairs are sampled.
+These datasets have two configurations: noisy or noiseless.
+The noiseless configuration assumes ideal conditions in which the acceleration vectors are perfectly observable and have no error, whereas the noisy configuration perturbs every acceleration vector in a random direction by 10\% of the acceleration magnitude via where $\hat{\bm{u}_j}$ is randomly sampled from the unit sphere.
+This error is chosen as a purposefully exaggerated test case to determine which of these models remain reliable under more stressful mission conditions.

-Each model is fit four times, permuting the data quantity and the parametric capacity of each model.
-Explicitly, each model is fit once with 500 data points, and once with 50,000 data points to illustrate model sensitivity to data quantity.
-In both cases, the data is uniformly distributed between 0-10R using the same heterogeneous density asteroid from Section~\ref{sec:case_study}.
-In addition, each model is tested at ``small'' and ``large'' parametric capacity.
-These labels correspond to the total number of parameters, $p$, contained within the model (e.g. Stokes coefficients for a spherical harmonic model, facets and vertices in a shape model, or total weights and biases in a neural network).
-Each small model contains approximately 250 parameters, whereas the large models have approximately 30,000 parameters.
-Together, these varying data and parametric conditions provide insight into which models are capable of maintaining competitive performance under data-sparse and low-memory conditions.
-Note that each model has slightly different regression procedures and model size calculations which are detailed in Appendix~\ref{app:regression_details}.
+In addition to training each model on these four datasets, this study also explores how the model size impacts performance.
+To do this, each model is tested at a small (S) and large (L) parametric capacity.
+These labels correspond to the total number of parameters used by each model---e.g. Stokes coefficients for a spherical harmonic model, facets and vertices in a shape model, or total weights and biases in a neural network.
+Each small model contain approximately 250 parameters, whereas the large models have approximately 30,000 parameters.
+Together, these varying data and parametric conditions provide insight into which models are capable of maintaining competitive performance in data sparse and low-memory regimes.
+Importantly, each model has slightly different regression procedures and model size calculations which are discussed in Appendix~\ref{app:regression_details}.